AomandeNiuma/timeit_compare/README.md

 # timeit_compare

-Based on the timeit library, timeit_compare can conveniently measure execution times of multiple statements and provide some basic descriptive statistics to compare the results.
+Conveniently measure and compare the execution time of multiple statements.

 ------------------------------